Access to Information

 Jason Martin, Lindita Camaj, & Gerry Lanosga, Journalism Practice (2022)

 In this paper, we explore innovative ways to overcome public data access barriers based on in-depth interviews with 34 data journalists working around the globe.
 We rely on a novel theoretical framework that combines global adoption of Freedom of Information and Open Government Data policies in a 2x2 typology to map out practical solutions across data transparency environments.
-VIEW
+ACCESS HERE.

 • The impact of public transparency infrastructure on data journalism: A comparative analysis of data access between information-rich and information-poor countries